baijuka/matzone_v1/TEST.md

 - The edit product page has a prefilled form where the admin can edit the product.

 **25. As an admin I want to be able to delete a product so that I can remove items that are no longer for sale.**
-- The admin can delete product by clicking the 'delete' button of the item they want to delete on the shop page or by clicking on the 'delete' button on the individual product page.
+- The admin can delete product by clicking the 'delete' button of the item they want to delete on the producs page or by clicking on the 'delete' button on the individual product page.

 ## Manual testing features